How to create a great radio bulletin

 Putting together a radio news bulletin is like preparing a satisfying meal that leaves your audience nourished and prepared for the day; what you produce has to be balanced and digestible.

-1: Remember who is listening and broadcast for them
+1: Thinks of who is listening and broadcast for them

 You need to know who is tuning in for the information you are delivering and what they need to know.
 A local, region or national audience is not the same as an international audience.
 Each will have different needs, although all will require a mix of information.
 Your job is to focus on the news that is relevant to your regular listeners.